JUMPSuite/JUMP/README.md

     bash bootstrap.sh
 ```

-and it will create a new directory `conda/jump` in the current working
+and it will create a new directory `conda` in the current working
 directory.
-The directory `conda/jump` will contain the conda
+The directory `conda` will contain the conda
 environment to be used by JUMP.
 JUMP will be set up to use the PERL
 and python interpreters in that environment.